styliff-uramer/cozmos-page-builder/README.md

 **Due to time constraints I have not optimised this for mobile, it is assumed you are using this on a desktop device.**

+**There are code comments in the code where I have explained why I've done something or what it's doing.
+These are my own, and not from chat GPT**

 ## Pretask ideas and planning

+This section contains the notes that I made before starting the project

 ### Prebuild component plan